top-gg/donatebot-java-api/README.md

 A Donate Bot API client for Java

 ## Installation
 Replace `VERSION` with the latest version or commit hash.
 The latest version can be found under [releases](https://github.com/top-gg/donatebot-java-api/releases).
+You can also add the JAR from releases into your Java project.
 #### Maven

 ```xml